0xSpaceShard/starknet-hardhat-plugin/README.md

 await starknet.devnet.restart();
 ```

-#### Time Advancing
+#### Advancing time

+The plugin comes with support for [Devnet's timestamp management](https://github.com/Shard-Labs/starknet-devnet/#advancing-time).
-The time offset for each generated block can be increased by calling `starknet.devnet.increaseTime()`, and the time for the next block can be set by calling  `starknet.devnet.setTime()` and subsequent blocks will keep the set offset.
+The time offset for each generated block can be increased by calling `starknet.devnet.increaseTime()`.
+The time for the next block can be set by calling `starknet.devnet.setTime()`, with subsequent blocks keeping the set offset.

 Warning: *block time can be set in the past and lead to unexpected behaviour!*